WalidFawzi/Cypress.io-todo-App/README.md

   *API
 -------------------------------------------------------------------------------
-The below content is explained on the to do App/ -Cypress runner/
+The below content is explained on the to do App/

--Mocha basics -Find elements - Cypress Actions -Assertions/ -Cypress commands -Async and alias -Fixtures -API requests/
+-Cypress runner/

+-Mocha basics/
+-Find elements/
+- Cypress Actions/
+-Assertions/
+-Cypress commands/
+-Async and alias/
+-Fixtures/
+-API requests/

--Practice on todo App and do UI , API , E2E scenarios./ -Reporting using the cypress dashboard./
+-Practice on todo App and do UI , API , E2E scenarios/ -Reporting using the cypress dashboard/

 [Cypress.io course ](https://qacart.com/course/cypressio)